FBI investigating noose left in NASCAR stall of Black driver

 Five years ago, former NASCAR chairman Brian France tried to ban flying the flags at tracks, a proposal that was not enforced and largely ignored.

 This year was different and it was Wallace who led the charge.
-Wallace, whose father is white, was not always outspoken about racism; even after Floyd was killed last month, he was not the first driver to speak out for racial equality.
-He has said he began to find his public voice on racism after watching video in May of Ahmaud Arbery’s fatal shooting in Georgia.
+Wallace, whose father is white, has said he began to find his public voice on racism after watching video in May of Ahmaud Arbery’s fatal shooting in Georgia.
 He said he now recognizes he must not let his platform as a prominent driver go to waste.

-Talladega is one of the more raucous stops on the NASCAR schedule, but the pandemic prompted the series, like all sports, to ban or sharply limit fans for months.
+Talladega is one of the more raucous stops on the NASCAR schedule, but the pandemic prompted the series, like all sports, to ban or sharply limit fans.
 With only 5,000 fans allowed in, the scene this week was a dramatic departure from the Talladega norm with plenty of room for social distancing and fans asked to wear masks.

 Fans were not granted access to the infield or the restricted area of the Cup Series garage.
 Under strict new health guidelines, a very limited number of people can access the garage where the cars are kept.
 That would include crew members for each of the 40 teams, NASCAR employees, Talladega staff members and any contracted safety crews or security guards.